zarzonis/NetworkDetector/README.md

 ## Example

-An example project is included with this repo.
-To run the example project, clone the repo, and run `pod install` from the Example directory first.
+Example projects for iOS, macOS, and tvOS are included with this repo.
+To run the example projects, clone the repo, and run `pod install` from the Example directory first.

 ## Usage